Two Factor Authentication Apps Compared: Which One Is Actually Worth Your Time?

 Let’s make this concrete.
 Say you use the same password for your email, your bank, and your Netflix account (please don’t, but many people do).
 A hacker gets that password from a data breach.
 Without 2FA, they’re in.
 With a solid authenticator app, they hit a wall — even with your password, they can’t generate the one-time code from your device.

 In my experience, most people set up 2FA once and forget about it.
 But here’s the thing — your setup needs to be recoverable too.
 That means choosing an app with encrypted cloud backup, storing your backup codes somewhere safe (a password manager like 1Password or Dashlane works great), and periodically checking that your 2FA still works.
+A quick annual audit — ten minutes to verify you can still log into your most important accounts — can save you hours of recovery headaches later.

 Should You Also Consider Identity Theft Protection?